tweag/nickel/doc/manual/correctness.md

 This apparent dilemma is solved in Nickel by the combination of *gradual typing* and *contracts*.
-Gradual typing is a typing discipline where you can use both static typing and dynamic typing at will.
-Contracts augment the dynamic typing part by providing a principled and ergonomic way of enforcing arbitrary assertions at run-time.
+Gradual typing is a typing discipline where you can use both static typing and dynamic typing, at will.
+Contracts augment the dynamic typing part by providing a principled and ergonomic way to enforce arbitrary assertions at run-time.

 In essence, the purpose of types and contracts is the same: to ensure that an expression verifies some desired properties.
-And when it doesn't, evaluation must fail with an informative error message.
+And when it doesn't, the interpreter must fail with an informative error message.
 There is a wide range of properties that can be tested, for example:

 - To evaluate to a number.
 - To evaluate to the same value as this other field `foo` of the same configuration.